bcgov/jag-rsbc-ride/rsbc-ride-kafka-evteventproducer/README.md

-# evteventproducer Project
+# rsbc-ride-kafka-evteventproducer Project

+This project accepts business events (i.e., Issuance event, payment event, dispute event and dispute status update event) sent from jh-etk system, publishs them to Kafka.
+Each event received is validated/serialized against the associating avro schema registered in Apicurio service registry, the serialized event payload (in binary format) will be published to Kafka.

-This project uses Quarkus, the Supersonic Subatomic Java Framework.
+It is built in Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .